SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/05-Stash.md

 evolution of a physical system based on a small set of input parameters.

 The inputs for this type of jobs can be handled using the HTCondor transfer mechanisms.
-By using the =transfer_input_files= option in your submit file, HTCondor will automatically handle transferring inputs to compute nodes when your job runs.
+By using the `transfer_input_files` option in your submit file, HTCondor will automatically handle transferring inputs to compute nodes when your job runs.